 - “10 Best Guitar Pedals for Beginners (2025 Edition)” (Easy to update yearly)

-- “Underrated Indie Artists You Should Know Right Now” (Great for niche audiences)
+- “Underrated Indie Artists You Should Know” (Niche fans love these!)

-- “Best Headphones for Music Production Under $200” (High engagement potential)
+- “Best Headphones for Music Production Under $200” (High engagement!)

 Need more ideas?
-Check our 300+ music blog post topic ideas.
+Check out our 300+ music blog topic ideas.

 💰 Best Music Gear Roundups

-- “Top 5 Studio Microphones for Home Recording” (Guitar Center affiliate links)
+- “Top 5 Studio Mics for Home Recording” (Guitar Center affiliate $$)

-Pro Tip: Use Semrush (best blog keyword research tool) to find buyer-intent keywords like “best [gear] for [use case].”
+Pro Tip: Use Semrush to find buyer keywords like “best [gear] for [use case].”

-- “DistroKid vs. TuneCore: Which is Better for Streaming?”
-(Affiliate links)
+- “DistroKid vs. TuneCore: Which Pays More?”
+(Affiliate links!)

-- “Best Websites to Sell Your Beats Online” (BeatStars/Tracklib affiliate links)
+- “Best Websites to Sell Your Beats Online” (BeatStars/Tracklib $$)

 🛒 Deals & Discount Posts

-- “Black Friday Music Gear Deals (Updated Live)” (Seasonal affiliate traffic spike)
+- “Black Friday Music Gear Deals (Live Updates!)”
+(Huge seasonal traffic)

-- “Student Discounts on DAWs & Plugins” (Great for back-to-school)
+- “Student Discounts on DAWs & Plugins” (Perfect for back-to-school)

 Tip: Find More Affiliate Posts